guanyuespace/Resource/source/_posts/AbstractQueuedSynchronizer.md

  * Given these, the other methods in this class carry out all queuing and blocking mechanics.
  *
  * Subclasses can maintain other state fields, but only the atomically updated {@code int} value manipulated using methods {@link #getState}, {@link #setState} and {@link #compareAndSetState} is tracked with respect to synchronization.
+ *
+ * -----------------------------------------------Condition--------------------------------------------------------------------------
+ * This class defines a nested ConditionObject class that can be used as a Condition implementation by subclasses supporting exclusive mode for which method isHeldExclusively reports whether synchronization is exclusively held with respect to the current thread, method release invoked with the current getState value fully releases this object, and acquire, given this saved state value, eventually restores this object to its previous acquired state.
+ *
+ * No AbstractQueuedSynchronizer method otherwise creates such a condition, so if this constraint cannot be met, do not use it.
+ *
+ * The behavior of ConditionObject depends of course on the semantics of its synchronizer implementation.
+ *
  */
 public abstract class AbstractQueuedSynchronizer extends AbstractOwnableSynchronizer implements java.io.Serializable {
 /**